 You are not supporting me when you download and stream this music.
 Your money goes to a major label called Sony Music, an entity that did not let me record my own songs, which you asked for.
 I haven't earned any cent from these releases.
 It is not necessarily only about money.
 The main point of this blog post is that as an artist, one might feel misunderstood sometimes because the music business is challenging.
 What Sony Music did is affecting my identity.
 Honestly speaking, I never liked this album 'Bullrider.'
 It has nothing to do with me as an artist and songwriter.
 I felt misplaced and used.
 Some people listen to this music and need to learn about my original songs and the truth behind this album 'Bullrider.'

 I understand that some of you like these thirteen-year-old versions from 'Bullrider.'
 It's nothing but a sign of respect if you turn it off, though.
 However, since I started my 'Remedy' project (you can read more about it on my homepage), I will record, produce, and release my own 'Bullrider' version for you.
 It will include tracks I would have chosen in 2010, and I will arrange and produce them in a style that I like: pop, rock, and folk.

-My music catalogue is such a mess, because I tried to work with several people over the past 20 years, and sadly most times I made bad experiences.
-Despite always knowing what I wanted, releasing my own songs since childhood, I tried to remain open and flexible.
-Now my openness might come across as a mistake.
-However, as a young teenager I tried several album projects of mine in a land and at a time, where I missed this nourishing foundation as I experience nowadays.
-I searched for connections and a deeper understanding for making own music.
-I didn't grow up rich.
-I didn't live in Nashville, surrounded by music talent.
-I reached for any chance I could find, and there were not many.
+I have tried to work with several people over the past 20 years, and sadly, some of the time, I have had terrible experiences.
+Despite always knowing what I wanted and not getting it, I remained open and flexible.
+Now, my openness might come across as a mistake.
+However, as a young teenager and as a young adult, I tried several album projects in a land and at a time where I missed this nourishing foundation as I experience today.
+I searched for connections and a deeper understanding for the kind of music I wanted to do—pop/rock.